owlet42/kubeflow-docs/docs/user-guide/kserve.rst

 Introduction
 ============

 KServe is a standard Model Inference Platform on Kubernetes, built for highly scalable use cases.
-It provides performant, standardized inference protocol across ML frameworks and support modern serverless inference workload with Autoscaling including Scale to Zero on GPU.
+It provides performant, standardized inference protocol across machine learning (ML) frameworks and supports modern serverless inference workload with autoscaling including Scale to Zero on GPU.

 You can use KServe to do the following:

 - Provide a Kubernetes Custom Resource Definition for serving ML models on arbitrary frameworks.

-- Encapsulate the complexity of autoscaling, networking, health checking, and server configuration to bring cutting edge serving features like GPU autoscaling, scale to zero, and canary rollouts to your ML deployments.
+- Encapsulate the complexity of autoscaling, networking, health checking, and server configuration to bring cutting edge serving features like GPU autoscaling, Scale to Zero, and canary rollouts to your ML deployments.

 - Enable a simple, pluggable, and complete story for your production ML inference server by providing prediction, pre-processing, post-processing and explainability out of the box.

-Please browse the `KServe GitHub repo <https://github.com/KServe/KServe>`__ to know more details!
+Please browse the `KServe GitHub repo <https://github.com/KServe/KServe>`__ for more details.

 Get started
 ===========

-In this tutorial, you will deploy an InferenceService with a predictor that will load a spam email detection model trained with custom dataset.
+In this section, you deploy an ``InferenceService`` with a predictor that loads a spam email detection model trained with custom dataset.
 We have prepared the files needed to deploy the model through KServe before experiment, including model file, configuration file.
-This preparation work is complicated and lengthy, so we will not elaborate here.
-If you want to know more details, for example, how to prepare the model files, please see the `KServe example tutorial <https://github.com/vmware/ml-ops-platform-for-vsphere/blob/main/website/content/en/docs/kubeflow-tutorial/lab4.ipynb>`__.
+This preparation work is complicated and lengthy, so we do not elaborate here.
+If you want to know more details, for example, how to prepare the model files, please read the `KServe example tutorial <https://github.com/vmware/ml-ops-platform-for-vsphere/blob/main/website/content/en/docs/kubeflow-tutorial/lab4.ipynb>`__.

 Prepare model and configuration files
 -------------------------------------

-First, you can create a notebook refer to :ref:`user-guide-notebooks`.
-Then, download model package have prepared from `this link <https://github.com/vmware/ml-ops-platform-for-vsphere/blob/main/website/content/en/docs/kubeflow-tutorial/lab4_files/v1.zip>`__ and unzip the model package in this notebook server.
+First, you create a notebook refer to :ref:`user-guide-notebooks`.
+Then, download `model package <https://github.com/vmware/ml-ops-platform-for-vsphere/blob/main/website/content/en/docs/kubeflow-tutorial/lab4_files/v1.zip>`__ and unzip it in this notebook server:

 .. code-block:: shell